- Mike Grayum, Director, Northwest Indian Fisheries Commission

-LLTK, in partnership with PSF, are facilitating the development of the transboundary research effort, creating funding mechanisms in the US and Canada to support the needed research, managing the collaborative research activities, establishing and maintaining outreach and communications for the project, and helping translate the research results into management actions.
+Over 40 organizations, representing diverse philosophies and encompassing most of the region’s fisheries and marine research and management complex, are working together on this massive transboundary effort.
+Long Live the Kings (LLTK) and project partner Pacific Salmon Foundation (PSF) of Canada are coordinating it: creating funding mechanisms in the US and Canada to support the needed research, managing the collaborative research activities, establishing and maintaining project communications, and helping translate the research results into management actions.

 - About Us